 Atrocities # Some terms are more difficult to define than others.
 An atrocity is in the eye of the beholder.
 Atrocities involve ineffable horror – unspeakable pain, in response to unconscionable acts.
 One man’s atrocity is another’s desperate justice.
 The first murder is believed Cain & Abel In the Book of Genesis, Cain and Abel are the sons of Adam and Eve.
 Cain is a farmer, and his younger brother Abel is a shepherd.

-Nomads # Nomads Nomads and Agarian Cultivation Cadmus wanted to sacrifice the cow to Athena, and sent men to the spring of Aretias to fetch water, but a dragon guarding the place killed them.
+Nomads # Nomads and Agarian Cultivation Cadmus wanted to sacrifice the cow to Athena, and sent men to the spring of Aretias to fetch water, but a dragon guarding the place killed them.
 Cadmus then killed the dragon and, at the suggestion of Athena, sowed half of the dragon’s teeth in the ground.
 Up sprang armed men, and in fear, Cadmus threw a stone in their midst.
 Each man thought that another one had attacked him, and they all fought.

 Australia’s slide into Tyranny # Primitive societies were obsessed with fertility.
 Any drought, famine or pestilence was seen as a punishment from superior beings.
 The safety and welfare of the tribe depended on the health and life of a semi-divine or demi-god ruler.
 A healthy vigorous and virile king ensures natural and human productivity.
 A sick, maimed or impotent king brings blight and disease to the land and the people.

 Canada’s slide into Tyranny # According to Robin Wright in The New Yorker, some of the trend lines for the world in 2023 are already visible; the wars and crises of 2022 will shape the challenges of the New Year.
 Among them, ruthless autocrats are exerting their might in ways that strain the diplomatic bandwidth, financial resources, and arms stockpiles of democracies.
 Democracies are also under covert attack.
+Incipient, insidious attacks creep up slowly.

 Louis Riel # Manitoba’s origins # Issac Cowie describes Manitoba as he saw it in 1867, three years before It was incorporated as a province of the Dominion of Canada: “It was in a state of nature outside the Red River Settlement and the pickets of the posts and mission stations, as it was when it was first discovered and explored.
 Only nature’s highways through the webs of interlocking waterways were in use, except where the Red River carts roved complaining o’er the plains.